-Newstrom (2007) concludes that eventually all the three models indicate that before a manager tries to administer a reward, he or she finds it useful to discover which need or needs dominates a particular employee at the time.
-This therefore means that all need models provide a foundation for the understanding and application of behaviour modification.
+Newstrom (2007) concludes that eventually all the three models indicate that before a manager tries to administer a reward, he or she finds it useful to discover which need or needs dominates a

 2.3.4 Motivational Drives

 According to Business balls (2016), David C. McClelland is chiefly known for his work on achievement motivation, though his research interests extended to personality and consciousness.
 David McClelland pioneered workplace motivational thinking, developing achievement-based motivational theory and models, and promoted improvements in employee assessment methods, advocating competency-based assessments and tests, arguing them to be better than traditional IQ and personality-based tests.
 His ideas have since been widely adopted in many organisations, and relate closely to the theory of Frederick Herzberg.